-Pediatricians, obstetricians, and family practitioners perform the vast majority of newborn circumcisions in the United States.
-Circumcision is contraindicated if any penile anomaly is found such as; hypospadias, epispadias, chordee, or micropenis (stretched penile length <2.5 cm).
-Also, neonatal circumcision is contraindicated with significant prematurity, illness, blood dyscrasia, or family history of a bleeding disorder.
+Pediatricians, obstetricians, and family physicians perform the vast majority of newborn circumcisions in the United States.
+Circumcision is contraindicated in the presence of penile abnormalities, including hypospadias, epispadias, chordee, or micropenis (a stretched penile length 2.5 SD below the mean, or less than 1.9 cm in the neonate).
+Neonatal circumcision is also contraindicated in those with significant prematurity, illness, blood dyscrasia, or a family history of a bleeding disorder (7).

 1. What does neonatal circumcision protect against?